 Consider how much of what a child learns is visual; some numbers project that as much as 90 percent of curriculum taught is learned through visual means.
 A child can hardly be expected to understand that they’re getting frustrated because they can’t see well – they have no reference point for what their vision should be.

 According to the American Public Health Association, over 25 percent of children have an undiagnosed eyesight issue, whether mild, moderate, or severe.
-This leads to a lowered ability to learn in a school setting, maintain their attention span, and can lead to increased behavioral problems as children act out in frustration.
+This leads to a lowered ability to learn in a school setting and maintain their attention span.
+It can also lead to increased behavioral problems as children act out in frustration.

 Because of the high incidence of vision problems in school-aged children, there is concern of a correlation between behavioral problems, habits, and more damage to a child’s eyes if not corrected.
 Many schools provide hearing and vision testing, but these tests are not perfect.
 Parents should be ready to test their children’s eyesight if anything concerning begins to happen with their education.
 This is why regular eye exams are so important for children.

 Here are 10 signs that your child may actually have a vision problem:

 2. Restlessness/Inability to Sit Still

 A child with vision problems can often be restless or seem to lack attention during “close work,” which requires them to pay attention and look at something for an extended period.
-They often do not want to sit and focus on their homework, and move a lot because it hurts to focus their eyes on something at a close distance.
+They often do not want to sit and focus on their homework.
+Or they move a lot because it hurts to focus their eyes on something at a close distance.

 3. Exhaustion After School

 Sometimes, school is just plain tiring, and your child is worn down by the time he or she gets home.
 However, if it becomes a constant, and you’re worried about what exactly is so exhausting, it could be that vision problems are making it hard for your child to stay awake.
-Many eye problems make eyes tired, or can make children feel more drained just from staring at something for long periods of time.
+Many vision problems make eyes tired.
+This can make children feel more drained, even just from staring at something for long periods of time.